projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

          make -j $(nproc) deb-pkg

-   The kernel build can take 15 minutes or less on a fast computer, but could take an hour or more depending on the performance of your development computer.
+   The kernel build can take 15 minutes or less on a fast computer, but could take two hours or more depending on the performance of your development computer.
 When done, the build generates four Debian packages in the directory above the build root directory: